Dustin Rhodes: Championship Wrestling from Florida (1988–1989)

 Runnels made his professional wrestling debut on September 13, 1988, as "Dustin Rhodes", defeating Bob Cook in a match for the Tampa-based Championship Wrestling from Florida (CWF) promotion.
 The promotion was renamed the Professional Wrestling Federation in February 1989 after Runnels' father, Dusty Rhodes, began wrestling there.
 Runnels captured the NWA Florida Heavyweight Championship from Al Perez on May 23, 1989, holding it for a month.

-World Championship Wrestling (1988−1989)
+World Championship Wrestling (1988–1989)

-In December 1988, Runnels debuted in World Championship Wrestling.
+In December 1988, Runnels debuted in World Championship Wrestling (WCW).
 Rhodes teamed with Kendall Windham in an undercard tag team called The Texas Broncos that saw success against The Cruel Connection and The Commandos.
 Their first defeat came against The Original Midnight Express at a house show on December 10, 1988, in Philadelphia, Pennsylvania.
 Rhodes's first singles match came two days later at a television taping in Atlanta, Georgia when he defeated Trent Knight.
-Rhodes' initial WCW run lasted only a few months, as he exited the company two months after his father.
+Rhodes's initial WCW run lasted only a few months, as he exited the company two months after his father.
 After suffering a loss to Butch Reed during a dark match for an NWA Main Event taping in The Omni on February 12, 1989, Rhodes closed out his initial WCW run with a win over Trent Knight in Walterboro, South Carolina on February 24.